volvo-cars/common-build/docs/workshop.md

 # Common-Build Workshop

-The Common-Build workshop is a training where we will configure a simple build for a singe repository and then extend the simple model by using more advanced features of Common-Build.
+The Common-Build workshop is a training where we will configure a simple build for a single repository and then extend the model by using more advanced features of Common-Build.

 ## Lesson 0 - preparations
 This workshop contains practical exercises.
 In order to follow these exercises the following preparation work has to be completed.

 1. Create a new repository on [csp-gerrit.volvocars.biz](https://csp-gerrit.volvocars.biz) with name `playground/workshop_<CDSID>_1`.
 Clone it with standard hooks to your local environment.

-2. Navigate to [victoria.volvocars.biz](https://victoria.volvocars.biz) and search for your *Source product* `playground/workshop_<CDSID>_1`.

-3. Press the small cogwheel, in the bottom of the left pane, to configure your repository in Cynosure.
+2. Navigate to [victoria.volvocars.biz](https://victoria.volvocars.biz) and search for your *Source product* `playground/workshop_<CDSID>_1` in the search field.
+Press the small cogwheel, in the bottom left pane, to configure your repository in Cynosure.
 Complete the following to configurations:

     *  *Access section* must be filled out with your [Gerrit public key](https://csp-gerrit.volvocars.biz/settings/#SSHKeys)
-    * Activate the option *Watch for Cynosure Drive files*.
+    * Activate the option *Use SHA1 as ProductId.instance*.

 ## Lesson 1 - build.yml
 For a Git repository to become a Common-Build configured repository it must contain the file `.common-build/build.yml`.